ChristopheJacquet/PiFmRds/README.md

 Pi-FM-RDS was successfully tested with all my RDS-able devices, namely:

 * a Sony ICF-C20RDS alarm clock from 1995,
-* a Sangean PR-D1 portable receiver from 1998,
+* a Sangean PR-D1 portable receiver from 1998, and an ATS-305 from 1999,
 * a Samsung Galaxy S2 mobile phone from 2011,
 * a Philips MBD7020 hifi system from 2012,
 * a Silicon Labs [USBFMRADIO-RD](http://www.silabs.com/products/mcu/Pages/USBFMRadioRD.aspx) USB stick, employing an Si4701 chip, and using my [RDS Surveyor](http://rds-surveyor.sourceforge.net/) program,